Driver education classes

 Anoka-Hennepin Community Education has partnered with Safeway Driving School to provide an additional opportunity for high school students to complete their classroom and behind-the-wheel instruction outside of the traditional school day.

-Driver education classes are open to teens ages 15 and up, and will be held at Andover, Blaine and Coon Rapids high schools this spring - with additional classes offered in July and August.
+Driver education classes are open to teens ages 15 and up, and will be held at Andover high school this spring - with additional classes offered at a variety of locations throughout the district in July and August.

 - Classroom sessions prepare students for the Minnesota driver's permit test and becoming a responsible driver.

 - Behind-the-wheel includes six hours of driving in three, two-hour sessions on actual city streets, highways and freeways.